CodeboxIDE/package-project/README.md

-package-project
+Project detection
 ===============

-Project detection and samples
+This package contains the project types and the associated detectors.
+It also contains samples for each project types.